planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Falls

-Treat as a Hazard with the Pool and Bonus for a short fall within 10 feet being 3D+3.
-Add 1 to both Pool and Bonus for every 10 feet fallen.
-The Difficulty of the Attack is 0 so skip to counting Edge.
+Treat as a Hazard with the Pool and Bonus for a short fall within a story (~3 meters) being 3D+3.
+Add 1 to both Pool and Bonus for every full story fallen.
+The Difficulty is 0 so skip to counting Edge.
 Soak falls using POISE instead of FRAME.
 Jumping on purpose halves the Pool.
 For example, being pushed out of a second-story window is a 5D+5, while jumping on purpose would only be 3D+5.
 Terminal velocity limits this to 10D+10, such as falling from a plane.

 The truly daring may ***Plummet*** onto an enemy below, applying up to +2 DM of the falling distance above to damage.
 The diver still suffers their own falling damage.
 This is also a good rule of thumb for dropping a weighty item on someone below.